itschriskelsey/the-god-code/README.md

 Notes:

-Caskade's purpose is to use this low-level boolean logic as the foundational interpretation of binary, which can then be compiled and used by other programming languages for near-instant to instant results.
+Caskade's purpose is to use this low-level boolean logic as the foundational interpretation of binary, which can then be compiled and used by other programming languages for instant results.

+This boolean logic can be used in different ways for any computational requirement to achieve the same end result while allowing for near-instant speeds, and when fully-optimized, instant speeds.

+Pre-existing software of any programming language can already change their existing code to use this method and near-fully optimize speeds while drastically cutting server costs and energy usage.

-This allows for any computer, no matter how old, to become a quantum computer.
+Once I have completed the Caskade programming language and compilers, every computer in the world, no matter how old, will become a quantum computer.